 However, when scaffolding is not properly erected, is insufficient for the weight of the materials placed on it, or has not been sufficiently secured, accidents happen.

 If you were hurt as a result of a scaffolding accident, you need attorneys who will fight tirelessly for your rights, and who aren’t afraid to take on the insurance company lawyers and experts.
-At the Law Offices of Michael S. Lamonsoff, PLLC, you will find a team of top-rated attorneys who will fight relentlessly to make sure that you receive every bit of compensation that you deserve.
+At the Law Offices of Michael S. Lamonsoff, PLLC, you will find a team of top-rated scaffold accident attorneys in NYC who will fight relentlessly to make sure that you receive every bit of compensation that you deserve.